johnnyvf24/hellochess-v2/README.md

 npm install

-//Make sure you have mongodb installed and run mongod
+Make sure you have mongodb installed and run mongod

 For development purposes I run the webpack dev server on localhost:8080